wreckbeck/book-review-site/README.md

 ##  Learning Goals:

--  Demonstrate an understanding of HTML Syntax
+-  Demonstrate an understanding of HTML syntax
 -  Demonstrate an understanding of appropriate tag selection for specific content
 -  Demonstrate an ability to link local pages and remote pages
 -  Demonstrate the creation of a external stylesheet